 How An Attorney Can Help

-Estate administration can become quite complicated.
+Estate administration can become quite complicated, especially if disagreements or legal challenges arise.
 Depending on how it is handled and the estate planning your loved one did, the process can take a long time.
-Having an experienced attorney at your side can help ensure that it goes as smoothly as possible, deadlines are met and you have peace of mind knowing it is being handled properly.
+Having an experienced attorney at your side can help ensure that it goes as smoothly as possible, deadlines are met, and any disputes are addressed promptly and effectively.
+We provide guidance and representation in both uncontested and contested probate matters, so you have peace of mind knowing your interests are protected.

 Talk To Us About Probate In An Initial Consultation

-When you meet with us in your first consultation, we can answer any questions you have about the probate process and further explain how we can help.
+When you meet with us in your first consultation, we can answer any questions you have about the probate process—including how we handle contested probate matters—and further explain how we can help.
 To schedule your consultation, please call us at (972) 299-3488 or fill out an online contact form.